-This page pulls together investigations into the role of the wide band gene in different breeds and its role in “Copper” British Shorthair, Golden (Sunshine) and “Bimetallic” Siberians and in the Golden Tiger.
+This page pulls together investigations and theories into the role of wide band genes in different breeds and its role in Copper/Flaxen Gold/Light Gold/Extreme Golden British Shorthairs, Golden (Sunshine) and "Bimetallic" Siberians and in the Golden Tiger.
 Rather than duplicate information on multiple pages, this page will concentrate on the genetics and phenotype rather than the history and pedigrees.
 Information has been provided by Suzanna Multhaupt (Berlin, Germany – Dorofei Siberian Cats), Linda Petersson Wahlqvist (Gothenburg, Sweden), Marina Bessergeneva (Volgodonsk, Russia – Golden River Cattery).

 In tipped animals, the (poly)genes for ever wider "wideband effect" have been selectively bred for a long time.
 Chinchilla and Silver Tabby Persians have been selected for the most extensive white basal zone of the hair for around 150 years.

 In the Siberian breed, breeders have worked for around 100 years to achieve maximum expression of Agouti.
 Therefore, in the Siberian and similar breeds, the kittens are born black and blossom into gold as they develop their adult coat.

 In the British and Persian (tipped), kittens are born light-gold, almost milky white.
 As they matured they became brighter and the colour became more saturated.
 The kittens with the whitest underparts appeared to become the brightest coloured adults.

 Research Programmes: Silver and Golden at Lyons Feline Genetics Laboratory